Estimation and Testing of Forecast Rationality with Many Moments: Penalized Moment Selection: Validity and Relevance

-The estimation and testing of forecast rationality under flexible loss is a crucial issue of considerable interest for forecast users from both theoretical and empirical perspectives.
-If the forecasts do not efficiently use the information in $V_t$, then the estimator of $\alpha$ would be very different for each of the moment conditions and the test for overidentification would reject.
-Nonetheless, in empirical applications, there are no general rules for choosing instruments.
-How to select the suitable (valid and relevant) instruments to back out the forecaster's attitude parameter and improve estimation efficiency is still not clear in the context of EKT (2005).
-To motivate the methodology suggested in this paper, suppose th-\\ere is a set of possibly misspecified moment conditions\looseness=-1 with instruments $V_t$, where ``$\overset{?}{=}$'' represents that equality may hold for some moments but not others.
-Subsequently, including these misspecified moment conditions in estimating will lead to inconsistent estimation.
-To address this issue, we employ P-GMM estimation method \citep{CL15}, which can select valid and relevant moment conditions simultaneously to obtain not only an unbiased but also\\ a more efficient estimator of $\alpha$ (Figure \ref{figg2}).\looseness=-1
+The estimation and testing of forecast rationality under flexible loss functions are of significant interest for forecast users, as these processes are critical both theoretically and empirically.
+A key concern arises when forecasts fail to efficiently incorporate the information in $V_t$; in such cases, the estimator of $\alpha$ would differ substantially across moment conditions, leading to a rejection in the overidentification test.
+Despite the practical importance of accurate moment selection, empirical applications currently lack standardized guidelines for choosing appropriate instruments.
+Determining the suitable (valid and relevant) instruments to reveal the forecaster's attitude parameter $\alpha$ and to improve estimation efficiency remains an open question in the context of EKT (2005).
+To illustrate the motivation behind the\\ methodology proposed in this paper, consider a set of potentially misspecified moment conditions\looseness=-1 where the instruments $V_t$ satisfy equality only for certain moments, indicated by the notation ``$\overset{?}{=}$''.
+Including these misspecified moments in estimation risks producing inconsistent results for $\alpha$.
+To address this, we employ the P-GMM estimation method \citep{L13, CL15}, which can select valid and relevant moment conditions simultaneously to obtain not only an unbiased but also a more\\ efficient estimator of $\alpha$ (Figure \ref{figg2}).\looseness=-1